Ua Ming Jom Meuang (อั้วมิ่งจอมเมือง)

 National Park in the country (map).

-for all inland National Parks and Uthayaan Haeng Chaat Thaang Thale
+Marine National Parks (Uthayaan Haeng Chaat Thaang Thale -

 回